yvelikova/axway-open-docs/content/en/docs/apim_installation/apigtw_install/install_api_mgmt.md

 ## Configure API Manager

 If you selected to install the QuickStart tutorial, API Manager is configured by default.
 If you did not install the QuickStart tutorial, you must configure API Manager.
-For more details, see the [API Manager User Guide](/bundle/APIManager_77_APIMgmtGuide_allOS_en_HTML5/).
+For more details, see the [Set up API Manager](/docs/apim_administration/apimgr_admin/api_mgmt_config/).

 ## Start API Manager